diegobonato/Streaming-processing-of-cosmic-rays-with-Spark-and-Kafka/README.md

 # Streaming processing of cosmic rays using Drift Tubes detectors

-The final dashboard is available at this link: https://youtu.be/3Sd7UJH7IFg

 ## Goal of the project

 * Set up a cluster on CloudVeneto (**AWS**).